 You'll End Up Having a Useless Product

+In software development discovery phase exclusion can cause the project to take a deadly turn.
 Once again, what if no one needs your product after all?
 Say, a competitor could have already implemented an unrivaled solution or won over your target audience who won't switch to your product.
 Or maybe your solution won't get the desired reach.
 What are you going to do then?

 Although it could be devastating to admit that your project is vain, it'll be even more disappointing to waste invested resources on building something useless.
-So maybe thanks to project discovery, you'll decide to drop the project altogether.
-Or, alternatively, you'll give it another brush to improve the initial vision and shift focus so that the product stands a chance and you'll find product-market fit.
+So maybe, thanks to project discovery, you'll decide to drop the project altogether.
+Or alternatively, you'll give it another brush to improve the initial vision and shift focus so that the product stands a chance and you'll find product-market fit.

 You'll Face Additional Costs

+What is project discovery useful for as well?
+Saving your cash.
 If you don't have a clear-cut plan of what you're doing, you'll likely go beyond your initial project or startup budget.
 For example, you might not have considered the additional workforce required.
 Or maybe the project timeline continuously extends because you change things around too many times.

 How can you possibly make a profit or get the ROI you wanted in this scenario?
 Long story short, the skipped discovery phase may lead to budget bloat, which is never good.